Meta pixel

 Enter your details below for a free initial call.

 Been caught speeding?
-You’re probably wondering how much this is going to cost you.
-Our free speeding fine calculator UK tool works out your likely fine, penalty points, and whether you’re at risk of a driving ban – all in seconds.
+You’re probably wondering how much it’s going to cost you, and whether you might lose your licence.
+Our free speeding fine calculator UK tool works out your likely fine, the number of penalty points you’re facing, and whether there’s a real risk of a driving ban.
+Takes about 30 seconds.

-Speeding penalties in the UK aren’t straightforward.
-Your fine depends on how fast you were going, what the speed limit was, and crucially, your weekly income.
-Courts use a banding system that can feel confusing when you’re already stressed about the situation.
+Speeding penalties in the UK aren’t as simple as one flat fine for everyone.
+What you’ll actually pay depends on three things: the speed limit on the road, how fast you were going, and your weekly income.
+Courts use a banding system set out by the Sentencing Council (https://www.sentencingcouncil.org.uk/offences/magistrates-court/item/speeding-revised-2017/) to work all this out, and it can feel pretty confusing when you’re already stressed about the situation.

 Use our speeding fine calculator UK below to get an instant estimate.
-Then, if you want to fight for a lower penalty or avoid points altogether, our motoring solicitors are ready to help.
+Then, if you want to fight for a lower penalty or avoid points altogether, our motoring solicitors are here to help.

 Questions about your speeding case?
 Call +44 (0) 161 660 6050 for free initial advice.